openvinotoolkit/nncf/docs/compression_algorithms/CompressWeights.md

 #### The algorithm description

 The Weights Compression algorithm is aimed at compressing the weights of the models and can be used to optimize the model footprint and performance of large models where the size of weights is relatively larger than the size of activations, for example, Large Language Models (LLM).
-The algorithm compresses weights only for Linear and Embedding layers.
+The algorithm compresses weights for Linear, Convolution and Embedding layers.

 #### Supported modes

 By default, weights are compressed asymmetrically to 8-bit integer data type - "INT8_ASYM" mode.
 OpenVINO backend also supports 3 modes of mixed precision weight quantization with a 4-bit data type as a primary precision - INT4_SYM, INT4_ASYM and NF4.
 The primary precision in case of INT4_SYM mode is unsigned 4-bit integer and weights are quantized to it [symmetrically](https://github.com/openvinotoolkit/nncf/blob/develop/docs/compression_algorithms/Quantization.md#symmetric-quantization) with a fixed zero point equals to 8.
 In case of INT4_ASYM mode - also unsigned 4-bit integer, but weight are quantized to it [asymmetrically](https://github.com/openvinotoolkit/nncf/blob/develop/docs/compression_algorithms/Quantization.md#asymmetric-quantization) with a typical non-fixed zero point.
 In case of NF4 mode - [nf4](https://arxiv.org/pdf/2305.14314v1.pdf) data type without zero point.
 All 4-bit modes have a grouped quantization support, when small group of weights (e.g. 128) in the channel dimension share quantization parameters (scale).
-All embeddings and last linear layers are always compressed to 8-bit integer data type.
+All embeddings, convolutions and last linear layers are always compressed to 8-bit integer data type.
+To quantize embeddings and last linear layers to 4-bit, use `all_layers=True`.
 Percent of the rest layers compressed to 4-bit can be configured by "ratio" parameter.
 E.g. ratio=0.9 means 90% of layers compressed to the corresponding 4-bit data type and the rest to 8-bit asymmetric integer data type.

 #### User guide